 2) A therapist will notify the police and/or the targeted person if a client discloses that they plan to physically harm another person.

 3) A therapist will take all necessary precautions to keep a client safe if they report that they intend to harm themselves.
 This may include disclosing information to a loved one, a doctor, or another necessary party.

 4) If a therapist is court ordered to disclose any information, the proper protocol may include releasing records or sharing information.

 5) If there is a medical emergency in the middle of a session, it is likely some identifying information and confidentiality would be breached.

 What is your fee for a 60-minute individual therapy appointment?

 I charge $135 for a 60 minute session.
 I meet with clients for a full 60 minutes, and use the last 5 minutes for wrapping up, scheduling, and payment.

 I set my prices based on business and living expenses, my level of training and experience, and an ability to offer extra-discounted services to those who need it.
-When you pay my full rate for a session, you are not only supporting my small business, but you are also helping someone else receive services who otherwise would not be able to get them.
+When you pay my full rate for a session, you are not only supporting my small business, but you are also helping someone else receive services who otherwise may not be able to access them.